 While there are no guarantees, keeping malware software up-to-date and ensuring that your browsers, operating systems and web publishing platforms have all the necessary patches should also help protect your systems against ransomware.

-If you find that your computer has been infected by ransomware, the first thing you may want to do is alert the PSNI.
+If you find that your computer has been infected by ransomware, the first thing you may want to do is alert the Police Service of Northern Ireland (PSNI).
 They may not always be able to assist with the recovery of your files, but they can investigate the attack and attempt to identify and prosecute the offenders.
 You can report the incident via the PSNI portal.

 Secondly, you will want to turn off your computer as soon as possible and disconnect it from the network.
 This is crucial to preventing the infection spreading to the other machines sharing the same network.